shanker21/weight/PrivacyPolicy-WG.md

 ## Privacy Policy

-### Last updated: 7th April 2025
+### Last updated: 17th May 2025

-At Altrincham Travel Clinic, we are committed to safeguarding the privacy and security of your personal information.
+At WeightGone UK, we are committed to safeguarding the privacy and security of your personal information.
 This Privacy Policy explains how we collect, use, store, and protect your data when you use our website and services.

 By accessing our website or using our services, you agree to the collection and use of your personal data in accordance with this Privacy Policy.